Canceled Apollo missions: Development missions after Apollo 1 fire

 Of all the components of the Apollo system, the LM had the most technical issues.
 It was behind schedule and when LM-3 was shipped to the Kennedy Space Center in June 1968, over 101 separate defects were discovered.
 Grumman Aircraft Engineering Corporation, which was the lead contractor for the LM predicted that the first man-rated LM, to be used for the D mission, would not be ready until at least February 1969, delaying the entire sequence.

 George Low, the manager of the Apollo Spacecraft Program Office, proposed a solution in August 1968.
 Since the CSM would be ready three months before the Lunar Module, they could fly a CSM-only mission in December 1968.
 But instead of just repeating the C mission that would fly the CSM in Earth orbit, they could send the CSM all the way to the Moon and maybe even enter into orbit.
 This mission was dubbed "C-Prime" (an imaginary letter between C and D).
 This new mission would allow NASA to practice procedures for a lunar flight that would otherwise have to wait until Apollo 10, the F mission.
 There were also concerns from the Central Intelligence Agency that the Soviet Union was planning their own circumlunar flight for December to upstage the Americans once again (see Zond program).
 McDivitt's crew—who had grown accustomed to working with LM-3 and preparing for its flight—was kept on the D mission which now became Apollo 9, while Borman's crew would fly the CSM lunar orbit mission on Apollo 8, and the E mission was canceled.

 The swap of crews was also decisive in who would be the first man to walk on the Moon.
 Pete Conrad was backup commander for McDivitt's crew, and by the process of crew rotation, would have been in line for commander of Apollo 11 three flights later.
 Neil Armstrong got this honor by virtue of being Borman's backup commander.

 Follow-on lunar missions

 NASA contracted to have 15 flight-worthy Saturn V rockets produced.
 Apollo 11 achieved the first landing with the sixth Saturn V, leaving nine for follow-on landings.
-The following landing sites were chosen for these missions, planned to occur at intervals of approximately four months through July 1972.
+The following landing sites were chosen (see clarification below) for these missions, planned to occur at intervals of approximately four months through July 1972.
+This list of landing sites was not compiled by the Apollo Site Selection Board (ASSB), or its various sub-groups, which made the actual landing site selections one to two flights in advance.
+This list was compiled by a consulting firm, and was only a set of planning tools and suggestions.
+The ASSB would have selected actual sites for the cancelled Apollo missions, and since these missions never went through the site selection process, the list presented here did not reflect actual planning of the Apollo Program Office or NASA HQ, as referenced in To A Rocky Moon, by Donald Wilhelms.